Go beyond HIPAA’s language to achieve better security and compliance. Here’s how:

 When we help clients with HIPAA assessments—whether it’s a security risk analysis or a gap analysis of security controls—we tend to see many of the same shortcomings again and again.
 The shortcomings I’m referring to can exist even if you follow all requirements as stated in the HIPAA Security Rule.

 In this post, we’ll take a look at some of the Administrative Safeguards found under the HIPAA Security Rule and how merely sticking to the Rule’s language is simply not good enough.
-In other words, if you simply do what a particular safeguard says you are supposed to do—and nothing more—you’re setting yourself up for failure from both a security and regulatory standpoint.
+In other words, if you simply do what a particular safeguard says you are supposed to do—and nothing more—you’re setting yourself up for failure from both a security and compliance standpoint.

 1. Not Conducting a Proper Security Risk Analysis